k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Data can be captured via SFTP or any other transfer protocol and/or streaming service.
 Standard file types such as JSON/XML/CSV can be parsed and injected.
 Users can also easily introduce new formats.

 **3.3.1.2 Queue Messaging Services (QMS):**
-Fabric allows subscription to queue messaging systems to stream-in data using services such as Apache Kafka, JMS and rabbit.
+Fabric allows subscription to queue messaging systems to stream-in data using services such as Apache Kafka, JMS and RabbitMQ.
 Fabric can then step-in and apply transformations and logic to incoming events.

 **3.3.1.3 APIs:**
 Fabric can consume external APIs such as Web Services, Soap and Java Libraries through which data can be obtained and populated into the Fabric storage engine.